LINE Message Character Limits | Messages, Notes & Profile Guide

 Conclusion

-LINE's character limits vary significantly by feature.
-The 500-character limit for official accounts is particularly tight, so always verify your character count with Character Counter before sending.
-By applying the "first 14 characters" principle and bubble-splitting technique, you can create messages that resonate with readers even within strict limits.
+LINE's character limits span a wide range-from 10,000 characters for personal chats to 500 for official accounts and 5,000 for the Messaging API.
+The 500-character official account cap is tighter than most people expect, so always verify your character count with Character Counter before sending.
+Message length and read-through rates are clearly correlated: shorter, focused messages consistently achieve higher completion rates.
+By applying the "first 14 characters" principle and bubble-splitting technique, you can craft messages that resonate with readers even within strict limits.